Quickscribe Services Ltd.

 Electric Vehicles: Accelerating in BC and Beyond

 Recent developments, including significantly increased funding under the Specialty Use Vehicle Incentive and Commercial Vehicle Pilots Program announced January 13, 2021, are accelerating the adoption of Electric Vehicles (EVs) and their associated infrastructure in British Columbia (BC).
 While many provincial governments are now assisting their EV industries, government support is particularly prominent in BC, which has become a leading jurisdiction in EV innovation and technology, private sector investment, and consumer adoption.
 Another leading jurisdiction is Ontario, where General Motors announced on January 16, 2021 that it will invest $1 billion to transform its CAMI plant in Ingersoll to make commercial EVs.
-Read the full article by Wally ZBraul, Jimmy Burg and Emma Hobbs (Articling Student) with Gowling WLG.
+Read the full article by Wally Braul, Jimmy Burg and Emma Hobbs (Articling Student) with Gowling WLG.

 CVSE Bulletins & Notices